 We call our approach Living Low Velocity, and this has become the guiding ethos for us in developing greater environmental awareness, enhancing our commitment to sustainability, and finding ways to support the regrowth of our natural resources.
 As one of the market’s largest manufacturers of premium skateboards, our role in the consumption of forest-harvested materials was a clear priority.
 So, we made it our goal to engage in forestry efforts that replace more timber than we consume.
 This goal became the basis for our ReGrowth initiative – and by far its greatest element is our work with the National Forest Foundation.

-Through ReGrowth, we have made contributions to the National Forest Foundation’s 50 Million For Our Forests campaign that have seen more than 90,000 trees planted in North American National Forests.
-In 2021 alone, the trees that we help plant will amount to well over three times the number that we’ll harvest to make our skateboards over the same period.
+Through ReGrowth, we have made contributions to the National Forest Foundation’s 50 Million For Our Forests campaign that have seen more than 100,000 trees planted in North American National Forests.
+In 2021 alone, the trees that we helped plant amounted to well over three times the number that we harvested to make our skateboards over the same period.
 This success is complemented by our efforts to integrate more sustainable materials in our skateboard decks, such as bamboo and up-cycled coconut husks.

 At Globe, we know that we are far from perfect.
 But we are making continual progress in our efforts to become more sustainable as a brand.